dhollifield/github-slideshow/_posts/0000-01-02-dhollifield.md

 layout: slide
 title: Welcome to our second slide!"
 ---
-Will you ever get this?
+Will you ever get this, you freakin' idiot?
 Use the left arrow to go back!